Bhasanpal-Thiru/GVS-Simulations/README.md

 GVS is a discrete geometric unification framework that abandons parameterized continuum models.
 It replaces the spacetime manifold with a shear-thickening, Poisson-sprinkled Causal Set (tetrahedral packing fraction $\eta \approx 0.8563$, coordination valency $z \approx 10.9$).
 Fundamental particles are modeled as localized topological defects (knots), and mass emerges fundamentally as the geometric drag integrated over the defect's topological surface area (Seifert surface).

-This codebase provides the numerical proofs for the first-principle derivations outlined in the associated theoretical manuscript [Link to arXiv preprint pending].
+This codebase provides the numerical proofs for the first-principle derivations outlined in the associated theoretical manuscript.

 ## Repository Contents